CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Here is a brief summary of the most important NPCs in Tuntin and their relevance to the adventure:

-1. **Toblen Bedrock (Innkeeper):** The proprietor of the Bedrock Inn, a central location in Tuntin where adventurers can gather information and secure lodging.
-2. **Elmer Barton (Trading Post Owner):** Operates a trading post and owes money to the party if you are using the "Meet Me in Tuntin" adventure hook.
+1. **Toblen Bedrock (Innkeeper):** The proprietor of the Bedrock Inn, a central location in Tuntin where adventurers can gather information and secure lodging.Operates Bedrock Provisions trading post and owes money to the party if you are using the "Meet Me in Tuntin" adventure hook.
-3. **Levi Gemwerth (Brotherhood of Silver Member):** A member of the Brotherhood of Silver who has a quest for the party, providing an opportunity for adventurers to become involved in the order's activities.
+2. **Levi Gemwerth (Brotherhood of Silver Member):** A member of the Brotherhood of Silver who has a quest for the party, providing an opportunity for adventurers to become involved in the order's activities.
-4. **Linett Graygale (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.
+3. **Linett Graymane (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.
-5. **Helga Wispbrook (Bargainers Member):** A member of the Bargainers with a quest for the party, introducing intrigue and opportunities to work with or against this faction.
+4. **Helga Wispbrook (Bargainers Member):** A member of the Bargainers with a quest for the party, introducing intrigue and opportunities to work with or against this faction.
-6. **Qelline Alderleaf (Helpful Halfling Farmer):** A kind-hearted mousekin farmer whose son, Carp, possesses knowledge of a secret entrance into the Lavender Lancers' hideout, potentially aiding the party's efforts to deal with this troublesome gang.
+5. **Qelline Alderleaf (Helpful Halfling Farmer):** A kind-hearted mousekin farmer whose son, Carp, possesses knowledge of a secret entrance into the Lavender Lancers' hideout, potentially aiding the party's efforts to deal with this troublesome gang.
-7. **Sister Garaele (dhampir Cleric of Tymora):** An dhampir cleric of Tymora and Harper agent with a quest for the party, furthering the adventurers' involvement with the Harper organization.
+6. **Sister Garaele (dhampir Cleric of Tymora):** An dhampir cleric of Tymora and Harper agent with a quest for the party, furthering the adventurers' involvement with the Harper organization.
-8. **Harbin Wester (Townmaster of Tuntin):** The townmaster of Tuntin who provides a quest for the party, prompting them to engage in town governance and security.
+7. **Harbin Wester (Townmaster of Tuntin):** The townmaster of Tuntin who provides a quest for the party, prompting them to engage in town governance and security.
-9. **Ulfric Warwinter (Eastern Alliance Member):** A member of the Eastern Alliance who offers two quests for the party, linking them with this influential faction and the search for the missing wizard, Sylas Alabaster.
+8. **Ulfric Warwinter (Eastern Alliance Member):** A member of the Eastern Alliance who offers two quests for the party, linking them with this influential faction and the search for the missing wizard, Sylas Alabaster.

 ### Roleplaying Tuntin NPCs